DePaul vs. Villanova Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 DePaul Performance Insights

-- The Blue Demons are being outscored by 7.8 points per game with a -78 scoring differential overall.
-They put up 68.5 points per game (302nd in college basketball) and allow 76.3 per outing (299th in college basketball).
+- The Blue Demons have been outscored by 7.8 points per game (scoring 68.5 points per game to rank 302nd in college basketball while allowing 76.3 per contest to rank 299th in college basketball) and have a -78 scoring differential overall.

-- DePaul records 31.7 rebounds per game (345th in college basketball) while conceding 35.8 per outing to its opponents.
-It is outrebounded by 4.1 boards per game.
+- DePaul loses the rebound battle by an average of 4.1 boards.
+It is grabbing 31.7 rebounds per game (345th in college basketball) compared to its opponents' 35.8 per contest.

-- DePaul connects on 7.1 three-pointers per game (220th in college basketball), while its opponents have made 7.2 on average.

 - The Blue Demons' 88.7 points per 100 possessions on offense rank 296th in college basketball, and the 98.8 points they allow per 100 possessions rank 331st in college basketball.

-- DePaul has come up short in the turnover battle by 3.0 turnovers per game, committing 13.8 (318th in college basketball play) while forcing 10.8 (291st in college basketball).
+- DePaul has lost the turnover battle by three turnovers per game, committing 13.8 (318th in college basketball action) while forcing 10.8 (291st in college basketball).

 Villanova Performance Insights

-- The Wildcats put up 72.8 points per game (236th in college basketball) while allowing 64.8 per outing (47th in college basketball).
-They have a +95 scoring differential and outscore opponents by 8.0 points per game.
+- The Wildcats outscore opponents by eight points per game (posting 72.8 points per game, 236th in college basketball, and allowing 64.8 per outing, 47th in college basketball) and have a +95 scoring differential.

-- Villanova wins the rebound battle by 3.9 boards on average.
-It records 38.2 rebounds per game, 113th in college basketball, while its opponents pull down 34.3.
+- Villanova records 38.2 rebounds per game (113th in college basketball) while conceding 34.3 per outing to opponents.
+It outrebounds opponents by 3.9 boards per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.